Migracode-Barcelona/old-syllabus-contents/node/week-13/lesson.md

 This app starts a server and listens on port 3000 for connections.
 The app responds with “Hello World!” for requests to the root URL (/) or route.
 For every other path, it will respond with a 404 Not Found.

-The example above is actually a working server: Go ahead and click on the URL shown.
-You’ll get a response, with real-time logs on the page, and any changes you make will be reflected in real time.

 To initialise our server, we just need to call the `express()` function.
 This will create an Express application for us to work with.

-One more step left, we need to set a **port** for our server to listen to.
-Think of a port as a door number; any requests that come to the server will come via that door.
-Setting a port will allow us to find where our server is running.

 We use the **`app.listen`** method to do this.
 This method takes two arguments: a **port** and a **callback function** telling it what to do once the server is